Baku bid for the 2016 Summer Olympics: Venues

-Baku's most notable current venue is the Heydar Aliev Sports Complex.
+Baku's most notable existing venue was the Heydar Aliev Sports Complex.
 Baku revealed plans to build 15 new and 8 temporary structures in four clusters, including a US$254 million Olympic Stadium.
-The plan is fairly compact, with most venues less than 10 km from the Olympic Village.
-The Olympic Village will be a low-density apartment project on the waterfront replacing many of the numerous warehouses and docks.
-Financed jointly with private and public funds, it will later be sold and used as a residential community.
+The plan was fairly compact, with most venues less than 10 km from the Olympic Village.
+The Olympic Village would be a low-density apartment project on the waterfront replacing many of the numerous warehouses and docks.
+Financed jointly with private and public funds, it west to later be sold and used as a residential community.

-The Olympic Park is planned for the historic Bibi-Heybat oilfield.
+The Olympic Park was planned for the historic Bibi-Heybat oilfield.
 This was the first area where drilling began in 1847.
-The transformation is designed to be part of an overall renaturalization process for the region.
+The transformation was designed to be part of an overall renaturalization process for the region.

 Logo

 Baku revealed its logo in December 2007.
 The logo depicts petroglyph images from the UNESCO World Heritage Site of Gobustan Rock Plateau, which features the remains of settlements and burials reflecting ancient human culture.